Top 71 Malaysian Slang Words Only Locals Use

 Meaning: Handsome boy.
-Leng Zai is more commonly used among Chinese, while Leng Chai is more commonly used among Malays and Indians.
+Leng Zai is more commonly used among the Chinese, while Leng Chai is most widely used among Malays and Indians.
 It’s just a matter of pronunciation.

 40 Leng Lui (Cantonese)

-Meaning: Pretty girl, but even if you call an Aunty Leng Lui she wouldn’t mind and smile back.
+Meaning: Pretty girl, but even if you call Aunty Leng Lui, she wouldn’t mind and smile back.

-While these words are normally used as a compliment, Malaysians sometimes call random strangers “Eh, Leng Cai!” or “Eh, you Leng Lui” to get their attention, rather than the usual “excuse me.”
+While we usually use these words as a compliment, Malaysians sometimes call random strangers “Eh, Leng Cai!” or “Eh, you Leng Lui” to get their attention, rather than the usual “excuse me.”

 41 Macha (Tamil)